parastuffs/AT-T_Intelx86_converter/README.md

 ## TODO

-- [ ] If there is two parameters for an instructions, switch them.
+- [x] If there are two parameters for an instructions, switch them.
-- [ ] Split the input into tokens.
+- [x] Split the input into tokens.
 - [ ] If there are comments, simply copy them.
 - [ ] Manage the clobbers.
+- [ ] Add a GUI.
+- [ ] Add tabulations for readability.
+- [ ] Add ';' add the end of the line.